myoungji-kim/myoungji-kim.github.io/_posts/2022-09-13-ds-abstract+data+types.md

 ---

 ### 🧩 <b>Operator Overloading</b>
-- Defining a new meaning for an operator
+- Defining a new meaning for an operator <br>

 ``` c++
 bool operator == (const point& p1, const point& p2)
 // postcondition: The value returned is true if p1 and p2 are identical.
 Otherwise, false is returned.